If your team is still spending two hours reviewing a standard commercial agreement, the problem is not the contract. It is the process.

 Overview

-Cicerai is an AI-powered legal research and contract analysis platform focused on accelerating contract review, issue identification, and legal document understanding.
+Cicerai is an AI-powered legal research and contract analysis platform focused on accelerating contract review, risk identification, and document understanding.
+It excels at quickly analysing complex contracts and surfacing key issues through natural-language querying.

 Key Features